What are the causes of frozen shoulder?

 The chances of developing frozen shoulder increase after a medical procedure.
 This includes conditions that did not allow a person to properly move their arm.
 For instance, if someone went through a mastectomy or they had a stroke they are at a higher risk.
 Certain physical activities, such as playing sports, can cause the symptoms to get worse over time as the condition develops.
 Some sports injuries, such as a rotator cuff tear, if gone untreated can lead to frozen shoulder.
 Diabetes can also cause a higher chance of developing the condition.

+There are three phases of frozen shoulder.
+These include the freezing, frozen and thawing stages.
 The freezing stage is when a person is experiencing pain in the shoulder any time they are moving it.
-The range of motion in the shoulder will also get worse.
-The frozen stage involves less pain, but the shoulder is even stiffer and using it is even more of a problem than before.
-The final stage is the thawing stage, where the symptoms start to subside, and the shoulder is a lot easier to move.
+The range of motion in the shoulder will begin to get worse.
+The frozen stage is less painful, but the shoulder is stiff and using it becomes problematic.
+The final stage is the thawing stage where the symptoms start to subside and the shoulder is a lot easier to move.